jgorham/SteinDiscrepancy.jl/README.md

 Code built on `SteinDiscrepancy.jl` recreating all experiments in the above papers can be found at the repo [stein_discrepancy](https://github.com/jgorham/stein_discrepancy).
+Please note that experiments in aforementioned repo all run on v0.0.2 of this package with Julia v0.5.

 ## Where has it been used?